 By Norman Weinberg

 Okay, so you’ve just bought your new e-kit from your local music store and it’s time to open the box, set it up, and start playing.
 But wait!
-Here are ten very important things that you should do to help make your first experience (and future experiences) with your new kit awesome.
+Here are ten very important things that you should do to help make your first experience (and future experiences) with your new electronic drum kit setup awesome.
 And in the process, you’ll become the “Capo de tutti capi.”

 1. Don’t Be In A Hurry